bchh325/trading-site/README.md

 application, a stock market watchlist using several services offered by AWS.

+Below I try to detail all of my tasks as much as possible to show how both the back-end and front-end interacts.

 Optionally, a goal would be to have mimic trading functionality if the time permits.